Bicycle highway: Germany

 In addition, there is a plan to connect Aachen via a 30 km-long cycle route with the Dutch town of Heerlen.
 This route is known as the Radschnellweg StädteRegion Aachen.

+Poland

+The first bicycle highway in Poland (Jaworzno bicycle highway) was opened in 2018 in the city of Jaworzno, in Katowice urban area, with a length of over 10 km.
+Additionally, Metropolis GZM is coordinating a project to construct a 120 km long network of bicycle highways (Metropolis GZM bicycle highways) connecting other cities of the urban area, the construction of the network's first 4,4 km long segment began in 2024.

 Sweden

 Sweden's first bicycle highway was built in the municipality of Örebro in 2012.
-Bicycle highways was also built in 2018 in Umeå Municipality.
+Bicycle highways were also built in 2018 in Umeå Municipality.